Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Sometimes, parents choose to sue if their child’s HIE was caused by negligent medical care, or if their child did not receive appropriate treatment in the immediate aftermath of a hypoxic-ischemic injury.

-Our firm focuses exclusively on HIE and other birth injuries, so we have the legal and medical expertise needed to successfully advocate for your family.
+Our firm focuses exclusively on HIE and other birth injuries, so we have the legal and medical knowledge needed to successfully advocate for your family.

 Sources